leomuckley/leomuckley.github.io/cassava.md

-## Multi-Input ConvLSTM for Flood Extent Prediction
+## Cassava Leaf Disease Classification

 **Overview:**
-Developed a novel deep learning technique to predict levels of flood extent in East Africa, namely a Multi-Input ConvLSTM.
-The results of this project demonstarted the effectiveness of this specifc technique to model the spatio-temporal nature of the flood conditioning factors.
+Developed a method utilising EfficientNet[] model to accurately classify images of Cassava plants to distinguish between healthy and diseased crops.
 <br><br>
-This project was initally my MSc disseratation (here) and was subsequently published at the Machine Learning Advances Environmental Sciences workshop at ICPR 2020 (paper,presetation, slides).

-### 1. Flood Extent Prediction
+### 1. Problem

 The prediction of flood extent and location is a task of trying to predict the level of inundation $y$, where $0 \le y \le 1$, at time $t$ based on $M$ features for the previous $k$ points in time.
 In this problem, the level of inundation is the fraction (i.e. value in of a 1km sq polygon that is covered in flood water at time $t$ and each feature $m$, is a sequence of $k$ timesteps (e.g. daily total precipitation).
 It is these $M$ sequences that are to be utilised to predict flood extent.
 This study will focus on investigating various deep learning techniques to determine the best method of combining these sequences.